STUDENT BEHAVIOUR POLICY PRIMARY

 Parents will be expected to help their children achieve and maintain the behavioural standards as listed in the SGIS Student Behaviour Policy.
 These standards will be explained at parents’ meetings, as well as on the SGIS website, and it is parents’ responsibility to become acquainted with them.
 The school puts a high priority on informing parents if their child is consistently falling short of the standards required, working as a team to discuss possible shared solutions and strategies, if necessary.

-Level 1: Green DojoGreen Dojos will reward the students for displaying good behaviour and demonstrating the school’s values.
-It is important to tell the student why they are receiving the Green Dojo.
-Students demonstrating positive learning behaviour will be used as an excellent example to others in the class and teachers will celebrate that fact to encourage all students.
+Level 1: Green DojoGreen Dojos will reward the students for displaying good behaviour, for demonstrating the school’s values and for producing outstanding academic work.
+For each Green Dojo awarded, the students will be told why they are receiving the it.
+Students demonstrating positive learning behaviour will be used as an example to others in the class and teachers will celebrate that fact to encourage all students.

 Level 2: Multiple Green Dojos - multiples of 10